coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 ## Creating a reproducible workflow

-Adopting reproducible workflows enables you to figure out precisely what data and what code were used to generate a result
+Adopting reproducible workflows enables you to figure out precisely what data and what code were used to generate a result.

 ### Directory structure for projects

 - It is good to keep all files associated with a project in a single folder
-- Different project should have separate folders
+- Different projects should have separate folders
-- Use consistent and informative directory structure (but your mileage may vary)
+- Use consistent and informative directory structure
 - Add a README file to describe the project and instructions on reproducing the results
+- But your mileage may vary, it's not a one-size-fits-all

 A project directory can look something like this:

 ```bash